Multi-asset solutions team

 Expected returns

-Source: Multi-Asset Solutions Team, Manulife Investment Management, as of July 31, 2024.
+Source: Multi-Asset Solutions Team, Manulife Investment Management, as of October 31, 2024.
 Not all asset classes with forecasts are represented in every portfolio managed by the Multi-Asset Solutions Team.
 Data shown in the tables reflects the most recent data available.
 Asset class forecasts comprise inputs driven by proprietary Manulife Investment Management research and are not meant as predictions for any particular index, mutual fund, or investment vehicle.
 To initiate the investment process, the investment team formulates 5-year and 20-year plus risk/return expectations, developed through a variety of quantitative modeling techniques and complemented with qualitative and fundamental insight.
 Assumptions are then adjusted for a number of factors.
 This chart contains forecasts reflecting potential future events and is only as current as of the date indicated.
 There is no assurance that such events will occur, and the actual asset class return may be significantly different than that shown here.
 This material should not be viewed as a recommendation or a solicitation of an offer to buy or sell any investment products or to adopt any investment strategy.
 It is not possible to invest directly into an index.
 Past performance does not guarantee future results.

 Multi-Asset Solutions Team